 In the images below you can see the setup we used for the actual measurement of the laser pulse.
 We used a photodiode optical sensor coupled with a fast trans-impedance amplifier.
 In the oscilloscope trace, there is the driving pulse in blue and the actual laser pulse in yellow.

 The pulses produced by the PMT are acquired by the Photon Counter, which is operated in the time gated counter mode.
 In practice, the pulses received are counted within a time window determined by a gate pulse, the count being repeated with the frequency of the gate signal.
+The graph below shows the laser pulse measure with the time gated photon counter.

 The results of the counts are transmitted to a RaspberryPI which stores them on file.